AmateurECE/twardyece-blog/_posts/2024-11-28-Chasing-git-fetch-failures.md

 lived somewhere in that partition.
 I don't exactly know what writing to that region would do, but I'm not surprised that it wouldn't work.
 I suppose I'm more surprised that I didn't see something about this in `dmesg` first.

+# December Update

+I never saw the failing Git clone errors again, but I _did_ start seeing other kinds of system instability.
+I saw SEGFAULTs in GCC, crashing in pseudo, and finally, ext4 corruption.
+This all prompted me to run memtest86+, and sure enough, I had about 2049 bad addresses.
+A new pair of DIMMs passed a memtest out of the box, and I haven't seen the problems since!
+It's entirely possible this _was_ caused by the bad RAM.
+But the lvm2 size issue was another ticking time-bomb that needed action, so I can't complain that now the both of them are resolved.